aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 <span class="image">![Performance Insights](P.I_counter_split.png?raw=true)</span>

 Click Update graph and once done, the counter metrics should look like below.
-We could see the CPU spike of ~100% for the ~4 minute period and the number of rows read is *1+ million* and slow logs were getting logged for this duration.
+You can see the CPU spike of ~100% for the ~4 minute period and the number of rows read is *1+ million* and slow logs were getting logged for this duration.

 <span class="image">![Performance Insights](counter_before_index.png?raw=true)</span>

-**Get a different perspective of DB Load:**
+**Get a different perspective of Database Load:**

 Let's look at the DB wait events to understand the workload.
-We can see different wait events on the right hand side.
+You can see different wait events on the right hand side.
 Amazon Aurora MySQL specific *wait events* are documented in the [Amazon Aurora MySQL Reference guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Reference.html#AuroraMySQL.Reference.Waitevents).

 <span class="image">![P.I](P.I_DB_Load_1.png?raw=true)</span>

-We can also change the view of *DB Load section* from “Slice by wait“ to ”Slice by SQL“ to understand the AAS of different queries during this time.
-We could also see the the max number of available *vCPUs* is 2 but the current sessions exceeds the max vCPU and this in many cases would be driving factor for CPU/memory consumption.
+You can also change the view of *DB Load section* from “Slice by wait“ to ”Slice by SQL“ to understand the AAS of different queries during this time.
+You can also see the the max number of available *vCPUs* is 2 but the current sessions exceeds the max vCPU and this in many cases would be driving factor for CPU/memory consumption.

 <span class="image">![P.I](P.I_DB_Load_2.png?raw=true)</span>